Creamy Low Fat Mushroom Soup easy to make and delicious to eat.

 Brush each tart tin lightly with melted butter using a pastry brush.

-Have a clean damp tea towel to hand – the filo pastry can dry out very quickly, so it’s best to cover the spare pastry sheets.
+Have a clean damp tea towel to hand as filo pastry can dry out very quickly, so it’s best to cover the spare pastry sheets.

 Place one filo pastry sheet on to a board or pastry mat.
 Brush lightly with melted butter.